lk-umw-cpsc/gwyneth/README.md

   5) Click Generate new token.\
      • Give your token a descriptive name.\
-     • Select the Expiration drop-down menu, and click "no expiration date"\
+     • Select the Expiration drop-down menu, and click "no expiration date".\
      • Select the scopes, or permissions, you'd like to grant this token.
        (To use your token to access repositories from the command line, select repo.)